© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Standing stone, 810m north-east of Whittondean Farm is a scheduled monument protected by Historic England under reference 1011290.
 View the official record →

-Standing stone, 810 metres north-east of Whittondean Farm, is a prehistoric monument located in Northumberland.
+Standing stone, 810m north-east of Whittondean Farm is a Bronze Age or later prehistoric monument located in Northumberland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011290.

 Standing stone, 810m north-east of Whittondean Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011290.